Activating The Culture:

 In a glass jar, pour in your room temperature apple juice.
 You don’t want the juice to be cold, as this will make your ferment more susceptible to mold by causing the mother of vinegar to enter a semi-dormant state.

 Place a tight weave breathable cover over the jar and secure with a rubber band.
 A paper coffee filter works well.
 The yeasts and bacteria need access to oxygen, but you want to keep out dust and pesky bugs like fruit flies.
 The weave on cheese cloth is not near tight enough to keep out bugs.
 Trust us: they will burrow into the fabric and find their way into your ferment!
-Interestingly, though, fruit flies in your vinegar jar will cause the process to go faster.
-So it’s mostly a matter of preference if you keep them out from the beginning or strain them out later.

 Ferment out of direct sunlight for about 30 days.
-After about a week or two you will notice the juice has become a bit murky, and possibly a new vinegar mother has started to form at the surface.
+After about a week or two you will notice the juice has become a bit murky, and possibly a new vinegar pellicle has started to form at the surface.
 That’s a good sign of progress!
 Start tasting the vinegar at the 30 day mark.
 If it’s still on the sweet side, leave to ferment a few days longer and taste again.

 Method #2